The Money Transmitter License in the United States: Regulatory Overview

 Digital Asset and Virtual Currency ActivitiesMost states treat the transfer of virtual currencies as money transmission when a business has custody or control over its clients’ assets.

-National Expansion – Multi-State ConsiderationsAlthough money transmitter licensing occurs on a state-by-state basis, many states have implemented harmonized supervisory standards regarding net worth, bonding and examinations, which can influence how national expansion occurs.
+National Expansion – Multi-State ConsiderationsAlthough money transmitter licensing occurs on a state-by-state basis, many states have implemented harmonized supervisory standards regarding net worth, bonding, and examinations, which can influence how national expansion occurs.

 Federal: MSB Registration

-• Filing Form 107 (MSB registration)
+• Filing Form 107 (MS registration)

-• Renewing registration every 2 years
+• Renewing FinCEN MSB registration every 2 years

 • Maintaining an agent list (if applicable)